FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 \newpage

-### Results PUR and growth trends {.unnumbered}
+## PUR and growth responses {.unnumbered}

 Cumulative diel absorbed PUR can potentially collapse photoperiod, PAR and spectral wavebands to a common metric of absorbed light.
-We then plot observed growth rate vs. cumulative diel absorbed PUR to determine whether growth is a simple response to absorbed light per day across imposed photoperiods and spectral wavebands, or whether photoperiod or spectral wavebands have specific or interactive influences on growth of each ecotype.
+We plot observed growth rate vs. cumulative diel absorbed PUR to determine whether growth is a simple response to absorbed light per day across imposed photoperiods and spectral wavebands, or whether photoperiod or spectral wavebands have specific or interactive influences on growth of each ecotype.
 Cumulative daily absorbed PUR dose (µmol photons m^-2^ d^-1^) was calculated from the imposed absorbed PUR (µmol photons m^-2^ s^-1^) and photoperiod (h).

 Due to the highly effective absorption of pigments in the blue spectral waveband range for all ecotypes, the maximum imposed cumulative diel absorbed PUR under blue light treatment is almost 3 times that of white LED light and about 6 times the red light treatment, despite being derived from the same imposed photoperiods and PUR regimes.
-As such, only growths rates treated under blue light extend beyond absorbed PUR of ~ 2 x 10^6^ µmol photons m^-2^ d^-1^.
-A full list of cumulative diel absorbed PUR (µmol photons m^-2^ d^-1^) for all imposed spectral wavebands, PAR and photoperiod regimes can be found in Table \@ref(tab:DailyPURTable).
+As such, only growths rates under blue light extend beyond absorbed PUR of ~ 2 x 10^6^ µmol photons m^-2^ d^-1^.

-#### MED4 {.unnumbered}
+#### MED4 Clade HLI {.unnumbered}

-The representative of HLI clade, *P. marinus* MED4, showed no growth under any 4 h photoperiod treatments, even when a 4 h photoperiod delivered cumulative die equivalent to other photoperiod treatments.
-In parallel MED4 showed no growth under 2.5 µM O~2~, under the same level of diel cumulative absorbed PUR.
+The representative of HLI clade, *P. marinus* MED4, showed no growth under any 4 h photoperiod treatments, even when a 4 h photoperiod delivered cumulative diel PUR equivalent to other photoperiod treatments.
+In parallel MED4 showed no growth under 2.5 µM O~2~, no matter the level of diel cumulative absorbed PUR.
-In contrast, under 250 or 25  µM O~2~, and under any photoperiod greater than 4 h, MED4 showed a simple saturating response of growth to increasing cumulative diel absorbed PUR, with saturation of growth rate achieved around  1.0 x 10^6^ µmol m^-2^d^-1^ (Figure \@ref(fig:AllStrainPurFitsPlots)A).
+In contrast, under 250 or 25  µM O~2~, and under any photoperiod greater than 4 h, MED4 growth was well described by a simple saturating response of growth to increasing cumulative diel absorbed PUR, with saturation of growth rate achieved around  1.0 x 10^6^ µmol m^-2^d^-1^ (Figure \@ref(fig:AllStrainPurFitsPlots)A).
+XXXXDISTINCT PHOTOPERIOD FITSXXXXX

-#### SS120 {.unnumbered}
+#### SS120 Clade LLIII {.unnumbered}

 The representative of the LLIII clade, *P. marinus* SS120 showed almost no growth under 2.5 µM O~2~ experiments.
-A majority of the 4 h photoperiod treatments did not grow under 250 µM O~2~ experiments despite having the same absorbed PUR dose as other experimental treatments.
-SS120 did not grow when exposed to more than about 1.0 x 10^6^ µmol photons m^-2^ d^-1^ of absorbed PUR under any spectral waveband or photoperiod combination under 250 µM O~2~ experiments(Figure \@ref(fig:AllStrainPurFitsPlots)B).
+A majority of the 4 h photoperiod treatments did not grow under 250 µM O~2~ experiments even when a 4 h photoperiod delivered the cumulative diel PUR equivalent to other as other photoperiod treatments.
+SS120 did not grow when exposed to more than ~1.0 x 10^6^ µmol photons m^-2^ d^-1^ of cumulative diel PUR under any spectral waveband or photoperiod combination, under 250 µM O~2~ experiments(Figure \@ref(fig:AllStrainPurFitsPlots)B).

-Under both 25 or 250 µM O~2~ experiments, SS120 growth plateaued by about 5.0 x 10^5^ µmol photons m^-2^ d^-1^, with some scatter among photoperiod and spectral waveband regimes.
+Under both 25 or 250 µM O~2~ experiments, SS120 growth plateaued by about 5.0 x 10^5^ µmol photons m^-2^ d^-1^ diel PUR, with some scatter among photoperiod and spectral waveband regimes.
 The onset of growth inhibition extended to higher cumulative diel absorbed PUR for cultures growing under 25 µM O~2~.
+XXXXDISTINCT PHOTOPERIOD FITSXXXXX

-#### MIT9313  {.unnumbered}
+#### MIT9313 Clade LLIV {.unnumbered}

-The LLIV clade, *P. marinus* MIT9313, showed growth rising to a plateau by about 5 x 10^5^ µmol photons m^-2^ d^-1^ of absorbed PUR, with higher growth rate at over a narrower plateau under 25 and 250 µM O~2~, compared to a wider, flatter response to cumulative diel absorbed PUR under 2.5 µM O~2~.
-Above about 1.0 x 10^6^ µmol photons m^-2^ d^-1^ of absorbed PUR under 250 µM O~2~, MIT9313 showed full inhibition of growth, across photoperiods, and spectral wavebands.
-In contrast, under 25 µM O~2~, MIT9313 showed a greatly extended exploitation of higher cumulative diel absorbed PUR, with full growth inhibition only above about 3.5 x 10^6^ µmol photons m^-2^ d^-1^.
-Similarly, under 2.5 µM O~2~, MIT9313 grew more slowly, but only showed full growth inhibition above about 3.5 x 10^6^ µmol photons m^-2^ d^-1^ (Figure \@ref(fig:AllStrainPurFitsPlots)C).
+The LLIV clade, *P. marinus* MIT9313, showed growth rising to a plateau by about 5 x 10^5^ µmol photons m^-2^ d^-1^ of cumulative diel PUR, with higher growth rates over a narrower plateau under 25 and 250 µM O~2~, compared to a wider, flatter response to cumulative diel  PUR under 2.5 µM O~2~.
+Above about 1.0 x 10^6^ µmol photons m^-2^ d^-1^ of cumulative PUR under 250 µM O~2~, MIT9313 showed full inhibition of growth, across photoperiods, and spectral wavebands.
+In contrast, under 25 µM O~2~, MIT9313 showed a greatly extended exploitation of higher cumulative diel PUR, with full growth inhibition only above about 3.5 x 10^6^ µmol photons m^-2^ d^-1^.
+Similarly, under 2.5 µM O~2~, MIT9313 grew more slowly, but only showed full growth inhibition above about 3.5 x 10^6^ µmol photons m^-2^ d^-1^ cumulative diel PUR (Figure \@ref(fig:AllStrainPurFitsPlots)C).
+XXXXDISTINCT PHOTOPERIOD FITSXXXXX

 ## Discussion PUR and growth trends {.unnumbered}

 The absorption maxima of Chl a~2~ and Chl b~2~ are 442 nm and 478 nm, respectively [@goerickePigmentsProchlorococcusMarinus1992].
 At these spectral wavelengths, *P. marinus* efficiently harvests the light energy present in the blue and green waveband range, 400 nm to 525 nm [@morelAvailableUsableStored1978] that penetrates the deep ocean waters.
 The high Chl a~2~/Chl b~2~ ratio we observed for MED4 is characteristic of the HL clades and the lower Chl a~2~/Chl b~2~ ratios we observed for SS120 and MIT9313 are typical of the LL clades [@moorePhotophysiologyMarineCyanobacterium1999].
-The lower amounts of  absorbed PUR in the white LED and green waveband regions for MED4, in comparison to SS120 and MIT9313, are the result of higher Chl a~2~/Chl b~2~ content.
-Subsequently, calculating absorbed PUR allows direct and meaningful comparison of the energy absorbed by cells on a per photon basis across different wavebands.
+The lower PUR for the white LED waveband for MED4, in comparison to SS120 and MIT9313, are the result of higher Chl a~2~/Chl b~2~ content.
+Subsequently, estimating  PUR allows direct comparison of the energy absorbed by cells on a per photon basis across different wavebands.

-In the previous chapter, under 250 µM O~2~ treatments and all PAR of 90 and 180 µmol photons m^-2^ s^-1^ blue light treatments, *P. marinus* SS120, exhibited growth inhibition but was able to exploit all other spectral wavebands under some photoperiods at these PAR levels.
+Under 250 µM O~2~ treatments and all PAR of 90 and 180 µmol photons m^-2^ s^-1^ blue light treatments, *P. marinus* SS120, exhibited growth inhibition but was able to exploit all other spectral wavebands under some photoperiods at these PAR levels.
 Similarly, *P. marinus* MIT9313, showed complete growth inhibition under all PAR 180 µmol photons m^-2^ s^-1^ blue light treatments and only grew under a 90 µmol photons m^-2^ s^-1^, 4 and 8 h blue light photoperiods, yet was able to grow under all other spectral wavebands to varying degrees at these PAR levels.
 This inhibition initially suggested that blue wavebands triggered photoinhibition at significantly lower levels of Photosynthetically Active Radiation (PAR) compared to other spectral wavebands.
 However, considering the equivalent cumulative diel absorbed PUR of the blue waveband, all treatments including blue, white LED, red and green waveband exhibited approximately the same growth saturation.

 *Prochlorococcus marinus* MED4 has a physiological requirement for more than 4 h of light per day, and thus this strain will not exploit habitats with short photoperiods.
 MED4 is also excluded from the lowest oxygen habitats, equivalent to our 2.5 µM O~2~ experimental conditions; however, MED4 can inhabit regions with slightly higher O~2~, as was demonstrated by the growth responses observed under our 25 µM O~2~ experiments.